>

 - Brake lights - must illuminate when the brake pedal is pressed

 - Tyres - These need to meet the legal minimum requirement in the UK of 1.6mm.
-Tyres should also not have bulges or cracks - if they do, they will fail.
+Tyres should also not have bulges or cracks - if they do, they will fail

 - Windscreen wipers - These need to be in good working order and be effective at clearing dirt from your windscreen.
-Side note - rear wipers aren’t checked.
+Side note - rear wipers aren’t checked

-- Screenwash - Must be topped up and jets angled correctly.
+- Screenwash - Must be topped up and jets angled correctly

-- Seat and seat belts - Must be in good, workable order.
+- Seat and seat belts - Must be in good, workable order

 How to avoid failing an MOT

-Get a pre-MOT inspection
+1. Get a pre-MOT inspection

-Address all the advisories on the previous MOT
+2. Address all the advisories on the previous MOT

-Have your car serviced regularly
+3. Have your car serviced regularly

-Do a quick check before driving to the test centre
+4. Do a quick check before driving to the test centre

-As we’ve seen above, broken lights, windscreen issues and tyre problems are all common causes of MOT failures and are all things you can easily spot yourself.
+As we’ve seen above, broken lights, windscreen issues and tyre problems are common causes of MOT failures and are all things you can easily spot yourself.

 Download a pre-MOT checklist such as this one from the AA, and take a walk around your car.
-Remember to do this at least two weeks or so before the test, to give yourself time to get any items fixed.
+Remember to do this at least two weeks or so before the test to give yourself time to get any items fixed.

 Worried that your next MOT might result in a hefty repair bill?
 Use Bumper to split your bill into interest-free instalments.
 You can benefit from 'buy now, pay later’ car repairs at over 4,000 trusted garages nationwide.